99Taxis/recruiting-challenge/README.md

 ### Submission Instructions

+Please send your solution via email to [coding-challenge@99taxis.com](mailto:coding-challenge@99taxis.com), with your source code file(s) and README attached.
+Please use one of the following programming languages: Scala, Java, Python or Ruby.

+### Final remarks

-Please send your solution via email to [coding-challenge@99taxis.com](mailto:coding-challenge@99taxis.com), with your source code file(s) attached.
-Help keep things interesting and fair and please do not upload your solution to any public place on the web, including public repos.
+Please help keep things interesting and fair and please do not upload your solution to any public place on the Internet.
+“Once you start down the dark path, forever will it dominate your destiny.”